evanthebouncy/program-synthesis-minimal/_posts/2022-08-12-the-synthesis-problem.md

 The task, spec, is a set of input-output pairs.
 It is a set of "test cases" indicating what does it mean for a program to be correct.
 In our case, it specifies which coordinates (of grass) should be inside, and which coordinates (of mushroom) should be outside.
 In the figure, spec = { (1,1)→True, (4,0)→False, (1,4)→False, (3,3)→True }.

 ### do a few programming problems by hand !
-Once you've defined (and implemented) the programming problem, it is good practice (I cannot recommend this enough) to do a few programming problems by hand.
-So go ahead and try it [here](https://gist.github.com/evanthebouncy/a23f4918077b7537081a437888d46317).
-You will be building a synthesizer that will take your spot later down the line, and by doing these problems by hand gives vital insights on how to build it.
+Once you've defined (and implemented) the programming problem, it is good practice (I cannot recommend this enough) to _do a few by hand_.
+[So go ahead and try it here](https://gist.github.com/evanthebouncy/a23f4918077b7537081a437888d46317).
+You will be building a synthesizer that will take your spot later down the line.
+Doing these problems by hand gives vital insights on how to build a working synthesizer.

+TODO

+define the synthesis problem, make a point about sandbox-simulation, i.e. the synthesizer has blackbox access to the execution, you also need to tell the synthesizer about the space of programs, etc . . . all that.